338rajesh/338rajesh.github.io/_pages/about.md

 + I like to work on problems that are as generic as possible so that a whole class of problems can be addressed simultaneously.
 + I enjoy writing lightweight code using a plug-and-play modular approach, making it transferable and extendable.
 I appreciate the importance of clear and concise documentation in easier and effective collaboration.
 + As a hobby, I enjoy building tools that replace everyday repetitive tasks.
 See, for example, [CLI with GUI](https://github.com/338rajesh/clip), [NumPy Inspector](https://github.com/338rajesh/npi), [Code-snippets](https://github.com/338rajesh/my-code-snippets)
 + I appreciate the crucial role of parallel and high performance computing.
-As a system administrator of Rocks cluster during my PhD, I gained working experience in high-performance computing, and I am very keen to learn new things in this direction.
+As a system administrator of Rocks cluster during my PhD, I gained working experience in high-performance computing, and I am very keen to further my knowledge in this direction.

 ### **Research Interests**

 * Computational mechanics
-* Computational geometry
+* Finite element analysis
 * Computational Software Development
-* Finite element analysis
+* Computational geometry
-* High-Performance Computing
+* High-Performance parallel Computing
-* Generative Deep Learning
+* Scientific Machine Learning

 ### **Career Time Line**

-* Aug'2023 - Aug'2024: **Research Consultant**, at Centre for Compressor Technology, at City, University of London.
+* Aug'2023 - Sep'2024: **Research Consultant**, at Centre for Compressor Technology, at City, University of London.
 * Aug'2018 - Mar'2024: **Ph.D, at Indian Institute of Science, Bengaluru**.
 * Jan'2017 - Jul'2018: Break
 * Jul'2015 - Dec'2016: **Assistant Professor** at Bapatla Engineering College, India